 Which roads can I cycle on in France?

-In French rural areas there are different road types that you should be aware of as a cyclist.
+In French rural areas, there are different road types that you should be aware of as a cyclist.
 A single letter and one or more numbers are used to designate roads in France.
 Roads are designated A, N, D, and C in order of importance.

-Autoroutes roads in France are designated by the letter A. These are toll roads and the major routes between centers in France.
+Autoroutes roads in France are designated by the letter A. These are toll roads and the major routes between centres in France.
 Run by private companies, they provide the quickest and most direct route to get you from A to B. Bicycles are expressly prohibited on French Autoroutes. , so if you are planning a cross-country cycling route make sure you avoid them.

-National roads in France are designed by the letter N. These roads are still busy roads and could be a single or dual carriageway.
+National roads in France are designed with the letter N. These roads are still busy roads and could be a single or dual carriageway.
 Cycling on an N road is not prohibited in France.
 However, we would recommend staying clear of them.
 Traffic volume can be high still and it is not a pleasant experience.
 We have ridden on them for short distances at times and this is something that may be unavoidable.

 Thirdly you have the Department roads designated by the letter D. As a cyclist these are the roads that you will spend the majority of your time on outside towns and cities.
-D roads can range from very quiet country lanes to busier thoroughfares between larger centers.
+D roads can range from very quiet country lanes to busier thoroughfares between larger centres.
 If you are not familiar with an area it can be hard to work out whether the D road will be a busy direct route or a much quieter country lane only servicing farms.
 The road surface can vary greatly from smooth and well-maintained to very rough and poorly maintained.
-We found using Google Street view when planning a route can give some indication of how busy a road might be and the condition of the surface.
+We found using Google Street View when planning a route can give some indication of how busy a road might be and the condition of the surface.